Meet my best girl Maria Lisieski, who stopped by the Airstream Argosy set to share her family's special winter cabbage and pork soup.

 Sprinkle fresh dill on top.

-Accompany soup with thick slices of dark rye bread and generous slatherings of butter.
+Accompany soup with thick slices of dark rye bread and generous slatherings of

 Cook's Note: